 In my next post on meditation, we’ll explore some of the common obstacles and examine how you know when your meditation practice is working.
 (Preview: are you meditating routinely?
 It’s working!)

 As you’ll know from decades of life and experience with exercise, sensation—even intense sensation—is a byproduct of effort.
 And this sensation is often necessary for growth.
 With no stress stimulus, there’s no adaptive response.
 No challenge, no change.
 But the trick is to learn how to find the right degree of stress, so that you grow and don’t break down.
 I wrote about this in Goldilocks and the Gauge.

 Your asana practice—doing yoga poses—can be a laboratory so you can begin to discern between productive discomfort and unhealthy pain, there is also a pain relief available here that may help you.
-This skill then can serve you off the mat, sometimes in unexpected and useful ways.
+According to Arkansas, this skill then can serve you off the mat, sometimes in unexpected and useful ways.
 Here’s how to begin to tell the difference; your body, of course, should be your number-one guide.

 Productive discomfort can feel like . . .

 A challenge to keep you focused

 Sensation that fades quickly when you leave a pose